-You never know what you may find at a rummage sale, garage sale, yard sale, estate sale, tag sale-- or as the people across the sea call them= boot sale.
+You never know what you may find at a rummage sale, garage sale, yard sale, estate sale, tag sale--

 The frame sat, neglected, tucked away and almost forgotten in a box of other frames.
 In searching through things to sell or donate, or to find inspiration to finally art again when the time presents itself to me, I became reacquainted with that tiny frame with touches of remaining silver paint.
 Since I had a RARE moment to myself (for a change) that did not involve being behind a bathroom door (!), I thought I would empty the unwanted contents of the frame.